tekdi/ai-document-analyser/README.md

 - `CLAUDE_API_KEY` (optional) - For Claude models
 - `PORT` (optional) - Server port, defaults to 8080

+## Configuration

+### Document types
+The document types and the relevant prompts are set up in a json file for each document type.
+The folder `server/documentTypes` contains a few that you can refer and create more.

+### Models
+The available models are configured via `server/models.json`.
+Do ensure to set up the API keys via environment variables for all models that you plan to use.

 ## Screenshots

 <img width="1280" height="688" alt="Screenshot 2025-11-05 at 3 13 39 PM" src="https://github.com/user-attachments/assets/1e3b43aa-ff5f-4917-9b0f-b0339e4b7b20" />